SpectoLabs/hoverfly/core/examples/middleware/lambda-503/README.md

 To find out more, please check the documentation regarding [using middleware](https://spectolabs.gitbooks.io/hoverfly/content/usage/using_middleware.html).

-If you want to learn more about AWS Lambda, please check their documentationg regarding [getting started](http://docs.aws.amazon.com/lambda/latest/dg/getting-started.html)
+If you want to learn more about AWS Lambda, please check their documentation regarding [getting started](http://docs.aws.amazon.com/lambda/latest/dg/getting-started.html).